Perfect Pulled Pork Brine Recipe

 As for the refrigerator, once everything is sealed up tight and the pork is just about completely covered, refrigerate 12 to 18 hours.
 If you wish, you can choose to refrigerate overnight.

 When it is time to cook the pork butt, remove it from the container.
 Dry the pork off using some kitchen paper towels.
-As for the brine, you can preserve some of the liquid and set aside in a bowl to use as a mop sauce for the pork while it cooks.
-This is not required, however.

 Now comes time for the rub.
 You can use the ingredients listed above to create a rub that pairs well with the brine used.
 It is an optional step as you can instead use your own favorite BBQ rub.
 Either way, always put a lightly coated "binder" on the pork so that the rub will have a better chance of sticking.
 Anything you like should work out well whether it's yellow mustard or sunflower oil.
 For more options check out The Best Texas Brisket Rub article.

 Once you have the rub on, allow the pork butt to sit with it.
 Ideally, the pork should sit for about 20-30 minutes.
 This allows for the meat to get to room temperature and it gives the rub more time to settle in.
 While the pork sits, you can take the time to prepare your smoker, starting by preheating it to 225ºF.

 When the smoker is ready, place the pork butt inside and close the lid.
 At the beginning stages of the cooking process, it isn't too important to monitor the internal temperature of the pork.
 During this stage, you can also begin using some of that leftover brine to mop the meat every few hours.
 Again, this is optional.